Mikhail Glinka: Career

 While in Berlin, Glinka became enamored of a beautiful and talented singer, for whom he composed Six Studies for Contralto.
 He contrived a plan to return to her, but when his sister's German maid turned up without the necessary paperwork to cross to the border with him, he abandoned his plan as well as his love and turned north for Saint Petersburg.
 There he reunited with his mother, and made the acquaintance of Maria Petrovna Ivanova.
 After a brief courtship, they married, but the marriage was short-lived, as Maria was tactless and uninterested in his music.
 His initial fondness for her was said to have inspired the trio in the first act of his opera A Life for the Tsar (1836), but his naturally sweet disposition coarsened under his wife's and mother-in-law's constant criticism.
 When the marriage ended, she remarried, and Glinka moved in with his mother, and later with his sister, Lyudmila Shestakova.

 A Life for the Tsar was the first of Glinka's two great operas.
 It was originally entitled Ivan Susanin.
 Set in 1612, it tells the story of the Russian peasant and patriotic hero Ivan Susanin who sacrifices his life for the Tsar by leading astray a group of marauding Poles who were hunting him.
+Musicologist James Parakilas has noted that in A Life for the Tsar, Russian national identity is defined in terms of peasant culture, while nationalist fervor is expressed through a peasant's willingness to sacrifice his life to save the tsar.
 Tsar Nicholas I himself followed the work's progress with interest and suggested the change in the title.
 It was a great success at its premiere on 9 December 1836, under the direction of Catterino Cavos, who had written an opera on the same subject in Italy.
 The Tsar rewarded Glinka for his work with a ring valued at 4,000 rubles.
 (During the Soviet era, the opera was staged under its original title, Ivan Susanin.)